gx9702/UA-TypeRepository/Core/Part3/DataTypes/Byte/readme.md

 <!-- datatype -->
 ## Byte
+Describes a value that is an integer between 0 and 255.
 <!-- end of description -->
 The fields of the Byte DataType are defined in the following table: